salsabeel-tn/Ecommerce-Flask/README.md

 # Ecommerce-Flask
- This is an ecommerce website built using Flask, HTML and CSS
+ This is an e-commerce website built using Flask, HTML and CSS (Jinja), and SQLite for the database

 ## Website features:<br>